OregonDGT/ORDataSharingProcessSteps/index.md

 # Oregon Data Sharing Process & Artifacts

 > [!NOTE]
 > This site outlines Oregon’s Data Sharing Process and associated templates for agencies interested in sharing data.
 Prior to sharing data, each agency must have a signed enterprise memorandum of understanding (MOU).
-Signed MOUs can be found on our internal site here: insert link to sharepoint
+Signed MOUs can be found on our internal site here: [Oregon Data Sharing Document Library](https://stateoforegon.sharepoint.com/sites/OregonDataSharingEMOU)